Techtonique/nnetsauce/README.md

 # of tuple 'type_scaling') , hidden layer (second input
 # of tuple 'type_scaling'), and clustering (third input
 # of tuple 'type_scaling').
-# This is also available for models Base, Custom etc.
+# This is also available for models Base, Custom, etc.

 # 'minmax', 'minmax', 'std' scalings
 regr6 = linear_model.BayesianRidge()